jaeoh2/installTensorFlowTX1/README.md

 Change version gcc-4.8/g++-4.8

 ### cloneTensorFlow.sh
-Git clones r0.11 from the TensorFlow repository and patches the source code for aarch64
+Git clones r0.12 from the TensorFlow repository

 ### setTensorFlowEV.sh
 Sets up the TensorFlow environment variables.
 This script will ask for the default python library path.